Alan Rose Notary Public

 In addition to the above, each individual signatory will need to produce one of the identification documents mentioned above.

-My hourly rate is £400 + VAT.
-A minimum fee is charged for all Notarial Matters which covers one document and is £100 + VAT, after that the fees will be calculated based on the time spent using the hourly rate detailed above.
+My hourly rate is £450 + VAT.
+There is a minimum fee charged for all Notarial Matters of £150 + VAT, after which the fees will be calculated based on the time spent using the hourly rate detailed above.

 Additional disbursements may be payable to cover any Apostille or Consulate Legalisation Fees.
 A quote for these costs can be provided on request as each countries’ requirements vary.